-Businesses that are looking to deploy their IoT project within the US may find some difficulties with NB-IoT devices considering the country is predominantly driven by LTE radios.
+Businesses that are looking to deploy their IoT project within the US may find some difficulties with NB-IoT devices, considering the country is predominantly driven by LTE radios.

-How your IoT-connected devices are deployed can have a tremendous impact on deciding which IoT connectivity would be best for your individual project.
+How IoT-connected devices are deployed can have a tremendous impact on deciding which IoT connectivity would be best for your individual project.

 The Value of Intelligent IoT Connectivity

-Plus, our expert team is ready and willing to answer any questions that you may have about your IoT project, providing you with the information and resources that you need to take your business to the next level.
+Our expert team is ready and willing to answer any questions that you may have about your IoT project, providing you with the information and resources that you need to take your business to the next level.